sefffal/Octofitter.jl/docs/src/modelling.md

 ## Creating a planet

 Create our first planet.
-Let's name it planet X.
+Let's name it planet B.
 ```julia

 astrom = Astrometry(